patdavid/fnndsc/README.md

 # fnndsc

 Notes and snippets for FNNDSC image presentation system.
+The Github repo for these pages: https://github.com/patdavid/fnndsc.

-The goal of the exercise is to find a way to present the image dataset provided in a web page<sup>1</sup>.
+The goal of the exercise is to find a way to present the image dataset in a web page<sup>1</sup>.

 <sup>1</sup> By "web page" I am assuming any sort of web-delivery technology utilizing a browser as the client-side renderer.
 (Not that a properly architected solution like what's already been setup couldn't be leveraged in a native app as well.)